rgomezp/paxly/README.md

 # PotionForge 🧪

-A monorepo for React Native mobile applications powered by [Ignite](https://github.com/infinitered/ignite).
+A monorepo for React Native mobile applications powered by [Ignite](https://github.com/infinitered/ignite), using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for package management.

 ## Project Structure

+This project uses a **Yarn Workspaces monorepo** structure where:

+- **Single workspace**: The entire project is one Yarn workspace
+- **Multiple packages**: Each directory in `/apps` is a package within that workspace
+- **Shared dependencies**: Dependencies are hoisted to the root `node_modules` when possible
+- **Unified management**: Commands can be run across all packages from the root

 ```
 potionforge/
 ├── apps/           # Mobile applications directory
-│   └── ...        # Each app is a separate workspace
+│   └── MyApp/     # Each app is a package within the workspace
-├── package.json    # Root package configuration
+├── package.json    # Root workspace configuration
 └── README.md      # This file
 ```